Information for Scholarship Recipients

 What are donor-funded scholarships?

 Donor-funded scholarships are scholarships funded directly by donors.
 Donors can be alumni, corporations, foundations or friends of Stetson University.
 These are different than merit-based scholarships, which are funded by the university.
-Your donor scholarship helps underwrite, or may completely replace, your university-funded scholarship.
+Your donor scholarship helps underwrite, or may completely replace your university-funded scholarship.

 How was I selected for my donor-funded scholarship?

-The Office of Student Financial Planning matches students with scholarship criteria determined by scholarship donors or by their representatives in consultation with the university.
+The Office of Student Financial Aid matches students with scholarship criteria determined by scholarship donors or by their representatives in consultation with the university.
 In some cases, the dean or your college or school may collaborate with faculty and staff in selecting students for scholarships that are specific to a college, school, major or program.

 What do I need to do to keep my donor-funded scholarship?